 Let’s start with some context.
-The central Keralan Backwaters comprise of an intricate series of streams and canals (around 1500km in total) across the West Coast of Kerala stretching out from a broad, beautiful lagoon known as Lake Vembanad.
+The backwaters around Alleppey and Kumarakom comprise of an intricate series of streams and canals (around 1500km in total) across the West Coast of Kerala stretching out from a broad, beautiful lagoon known as Lake Vembanad.
 The Northern ‘backwaters’ or waterways are located near Valiyaparamba just inland from the Arabian Sea.

 Though tourism to the backwaters is booming, it doesn’t dominate the area: local commerce is thriving, with fish, rice, coconuts and mussel shells being just a few of the main exports.
 Additionally, there are a huge number of houseboats that are inhabited mainly by locals but also serve as tourist accommodation.